Pet Travel Requirements & Restrictions

 Your pet is an important member of your family.
 Review the health, kennel and weather requirements listed below to help keep your pets safe and secure during travel.

-Effective March 1, 2016 Delta will no longer accept pets as checked baggage, but will continue to transport allowable pets in aircraft cabins.
+Delta does not accept pets as checked baggage, but will continue to transport allowable pets in aircraft cabins.
 Delta will also accept shipment of pets for travel within the United States as freight through Delta Cargo.
 Review your options.

 Follow these guidelines to ensure a smooth process when traveling with your pets.